The Weight of Water (film): Critical response

 The Weight of Water received mixed to largely unfavorable reviews from critics.
 On internet review aggregator Rotten Tomatoes, the film has an approval rating of 35%, based on reviews from 65 critics.
 The site's critical summary reads: "The story is too muddled to build any interest".
 On Metacritic, the film has a score of 45 out of 100, based on reviews from 22 critics.
 A number of critics felt that the film, which tells a modern fictionalized story parallel to a historical true crime narrative, lacked substance in the former.
 (Note: Stephen Holden of The New York Times and Peter Howell of the Toronto Star, among others, felt the film's contemporary narrative was lacking in comparison to the historical narrative.)
-Several critics, including Roger Ebert and Lisa Schwarzbaum, also compared it to Neil LaBute's Possesssion (2002), a film with a similar structure released the same year.
+Several critics, including Roger Ebert and Lisa Schwarzbaum, also compared it to Neil LaBute's Possession (2002), a film with a similar structure released the same year.

 Stephen Holden of The New York Times wrote: "There is so much to admire in The Weight of Water, Kathryn Bigelow's churning screen adaptation of a novel by Anita Shreve, that when the movie finally collapses on itself late in the game, it leaves you in the frustrating position of having to pick up its scattered pieces and assemble them as best you can".
 Holden felt the two stories "never mesh".
 Peter Howell of the Toronto Star praised Bigelow's direction, stating that she "weaves the two stories together efficiently and effectively, though not always clearly," adding that he felt the film may have benefited from an expanded runtime, as he similarly felt the contemporary story lacked substance.
 Writing for The Guardian, Rob Mackie noted the "parallels and connections between the tales, simmering resentments and claustrophobic relationships.
 But, though it often looks lovely, neither tale is developed enough to be absorbing"; he did, however, single out Polley's performance as a "stand-out" and awarded the film three out of five stars.

 Scott Tobias of The A.V.
 Club made similar criticisms of the divided narrative, concluding: "Bigelow struggles to recast herself as a visual poet, but her deeply pretentious reverie never comes close to cohering.
 Part of the problem is the present-day story's insufferable crew," the events of which he likened to Roman Polanski's Knife in the Water (1962).
 Schwarzbaum, writing for Entertainment Weekly, also felt that the film's contemporary characters and their respective performers were lacking, creating a "sogginess" at odds with the period story.
 Kirk Honeycutt, reviewing the film after its Toronto premiere, noted that the film had an ineffable quality, writing: "Even in art house terms it's hard to label the film; it's a psychological drama with a murder mystery attached, but the murders took place 127 years ago."